 9.Is there any noise pollution related to the product?

-There is no noise pollution related to the product as the gas heater does not produce any kind of noise.
+There is no noise pollution related to the product as the gas heater does not produce any noise.
 However, if you are able to hear anything, is the indicator something is wrong with your heater.
 There is a possibility you might hear a clicking noise, which is actually situated with the build-up of various kinds of waterborne sediment at the bottom of the water heater.
 This might even lead to overheating as the sediments stop the water heating process making the heater body extremely warm.
-You can, however, correct it, by simply draining the water out the heater to get rid of the sediments.
+You can, however, correct it, by simply draining the water out of the heater to get rid of the sediments.

 10.Does a gas water heater leak gas?

 The gas leak can be determined by the excess of gas usage with is only bound to happen if there is a leak or a number of leaks in the gas.
 So, yes there is a possibility of gas leaks happening.
 If you wish to solve it, you can simply choose to replace the fuel piping.
 Another way you can prevent it is to drain the heater and remove all the debris.
-The presence of a lot of particles (sediments) at the bottom of the heater actually slows down the heating process as the heater now needs to heat much more than just water.
+The presence of a lot of particles (sediments) at the bottom of the heater slows down the heating process as the heater now needs to heat much more than just water.